Cancel anytime

 Core Business Areas

-- Dominion Energy Virginia: Generates, transmits, and distributes electricity to residential, commercial, industrial, and governmental customers in Virginia and North Carolina.
+- Dominion Energy Virginia: Generates, transmits, and distributes electricity to approximately 2.7 million residential, commercial, and industrial customers in Virginia and North Carolina.

 Leadership and Structure